-Kittens will be vaccinated every 3-4 weeks until 12 weeks of age with a minimum of 2 FVRCP’s given between the ages of 8-12 weeks.
-FeLv can be given at 9 weeks.
-Also Recommend FeLv/Fiv test at this time.
+Kittens will be vaccinated every 3-4 weeks until 12 weeks of age with a minimum of 2 FVRCPs given between the ages of 8-12 weeks.
+FeLV can be given at 9 weeks.
+We also recommend FeLV/FIV test at this time.
 Rabies can be given at 12 weeks.

 If your pet is ever lost, a microchip can help bring them home again.
 This tiny chip (about the size of a grain of rice) can be scanned at shelters and veterinary hospitals worldwide.
 If your pet is brought to a facility without an owner, the pet is scanned for a microchip.
 This way, we are able to reunite you with your lost pet, even if they have a faded tag or don’t have a collar.

 - A microchip is implanted under your pet’s skin, which is similar to administering a vaccination to your pet.

-- Each microchip has a unique code which, once registered, will be linked to your pet and your contact information.
+- Each microchip has a unique code that, once registered, will be linked to your pet and your contact information.

 Preventative dental care is very important for your pet’s health.
 During your pet’s annual wellness examination, our veterinarians will perform a dental examination as well.
-The most common and serious dental problem of neglected dental care is Periodontal (gum) disease.
-The disease is caused by build up of plaque and calculus below the gum line.
+The most common and serious dental problem of neglected dental care is periodontal (gum) disease.
+The disease is caused by a build-up of plaque and calculus below the gum line.
 Calculus gets deposited on tooth surfaces, causing the gums to recede, and then bacteria pockets to form.
 The bacteria infect the gum tissue, as well as the roots of the teeth.
-Eventually the affected teeth will fall out.
+Eventually, the affected teeth will fall out.
 The bacteria can mechanically reach the throat and cause respiratory infections and coughing.
-The bacteria can also enter the blood stream through blood vessels near the gum and infect organs elsewhere in the body.
+The bacteria can also enter the bloodstream through blood vessels near the gum and infect organs elsewhere in the body.